FREQUENTLY ASKED QUESTIONS

 Plan in Advance

 We strongly recommend advance planning.
-The online APA 2024 program can help you quickly identify sessions of interest and build a personal schedule.
-Search by topic, speaker, division, or date.
+The online APA 2026 program can help you quickly identify sessions of interest and build a personal schedule.
+Search by topic, speaker, Division, or date.

 Check with Divisions of Interest

-APA is home to 54 divisions, each organized around different subject areas, practice specialties, or topics.
-Many divisions host activities at convention.
-Check with the divisions that are of interest to you to discover social hours, networking activities, and more.
+APA is home to 54 Divisions, each organized around different subject areas, practice specialties, or topics.
+Many Divisions host activities at the convention.
+Check with the Divisions that are of interest to you to discover social hours, networking activities, and more.

 Pay Attention to Session Locations